Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Establishing a Game-Theoretic Foundation for Modern Cyber Warfare

 \subsubsection{Understanding Risks in Cyber Warfare Through Game Theory}

 Risks in cyber warfare arise from adversarial interactions, human and organizational weaknesses, systemic dependencies, and vulnerabilities at multiple levels of strategy.
-Game theory offers a rigorous framework to model these risks by analyzing the strategic interplay between attackers, defenders, and third parties within broader environments \cite{yang2024prada}.
+Game theory provides a rigorous framework for modeling these risks by analyzing the strategic interplay among attackers, defenders, and third parties within broader environments \cite{yang2024prada}.
 In the following, we outline key categories of risks and their game-theoretic implications.

 \para{Risks from Adversarial Interactions} Attackers exploit vulnerabilities and disrupt systems, while defenders deploy countermeasures to contain threats.
 However, defensive actions carry their own risks: poorly designed responses can escalate conflict, produce unintended consequences, or cause collateral damage to civilian infrastructure or neutral actors.
 Game-theoretic models capture these dynamics as contests of adaptation.
-For example, \emph{Stackelberg security games} illustrate how commitment to patrols or monitoring schedules can deter adversaries, but overly aggressive commitments can backfire if attackers adapt.
-Similarly, \emph{signaling games} explain how misinterpreted defensive signals can escalate tensions or induce attackers to test hidden capabilities.
+For example, \emph{Stackelberg security games}, \cite{an2017stackelberg,yang2025deceive} illustrate how commitment to patrols or monitoring schedules can deter adversaries, but overly aggressive commitments can backfire if attackers adapt.
+Similarly, \emph{signaling games} \cite{li2023price,pawlick2018modeling} explain how misinterpreted defensive signals can escalate tensions or induce attackers to test hidden capabilities.